rackerlabs/support-how-to/content/how-to/office-365/android-gmail-setup-office365/index.md

 ### Basic instruction

-Now that you have configured the exchange mailbox, here are a few basic functions within the Apple&reg; mail application on the iPhone&reg;:
+Now that you have configured the exchange mailbox, here are a few basic functions within the Apple&reg; mail application on the device:

 #### Composing a new message